LeamHall/ResumeWriter/README.md

   Job Title:Customer:Start Date:End Date:dict_key_based_on_dates_and_customer

+There are also files for continuing education ("ce.txt"), certifications ("certifications.txt"), education ("edu.txt"), career highlights ("highlights.txt), and open source contributions ("contributions.txt").

 Copy the "sample_data/" directory to "data/" to see what happens.

-## Getting a JSON file of the jobs

-    parse_job_files.py

-This reads those single files and then creates "input/jobs.json" as a single datum for passing around however you see fit.

 ## Writing the job resume stuff

-    write_resumes.py
+    resume_writer.py

 Okay, yes.
 There are much better templating systems out there.
-I tend to use the standard library, and I wanted to make myself code a bit more.
-You probably want to alter the formatters, and if I can figure out a good templating system I will add it.
+I tend to use the standard library.
+You may want to alter the formatters, and when I figure out a good templating system I will add it.

-Anyway, write_resumes.py takes the json file and writes short and long versions, in both text and HTML.
-The short version is just the job header information, the long version includes the blurb.
+Anyway, resume_writer.py takes the text files and writes varous versions in both text and HTML.
+The short version is just the job header information, the long version includes the blurb and other stuff.
+I tend to use the HTML version to import into a word processer to create both docx and PDF formats.

 ## Future State